Overview

 Log Entries

 Responses from payment gateways within Spree are typically ActiveMerchant::Billing::Response objects.
 When Spree handles a response from a payment gateway, it will serialize the object as YAML and store it in the database as a log entry for a payment.
 These responses can be useful for debugging why a payment has failed.
+You can get a list of these log entries by calling thelog_entries on any Spree::Payment object.
+To get the Active::Merchant::Billing::Response out of these Spree::LogEntry objects, call the details method, eg.

 Supported Gateways